Voting in Arkansas

 Vote-by-mail & Absentee

-Voters can only vote absentee in Arkansas with an approved excuse.
+Voters can only vote absentee/by mail in Arkansas with an approved excuse.
+Approved excuses include if:

 Early Voting In Arkansas

 Arkansas offers in-person early voting.
 No excuse is needed to vote early.
-Early voting begins 7 to 15 days prior to Election Day and ends the day before Election Day.
+Depending on the type of election being conducted, you may vote early during the 7 or 15 days prior to Election Day.

 Primary Elections In Arkansas